lindseysim/templatize/README.md

 Note `name.full` is called within context of `name`, whereas `numChildrenText` is called within the context of the root data-bindings object.
 However, each context is given a `_parent` parameter to traverse upwards in scope.
 In `name.full`, this is used in a somewhat contrived example to traverse up to the full context (before returning back to the same).

 By default, functions fail silently.
-If an error occurs during function call, exception is not raised further and value is assumed to be empty string.
+If an error occurs during function call, exception is not raised further and value is assumed to be an empty string.
 To change this, simply the `errorOnFuncFailure` flag to `true`:

 ```javascript
 Templatize.errorOnFuncFailure = true;